pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 ### Upgrading from Cells to Cells Enterprise

-After upgrading to Enterprise, make sure that you have the license file, located in `~/.config/pydio/cells/pydio-license`.
+After upgrading to Enterprise Distribution, make sure that you have the license file, located in `~/.config/pydio/cells/pydio-license`.